growthbook/growthbook/README.md

 - MongoDB 3.2 or higher
 - A compatible data source (Snowflake, Redshift, BigQuery, Mixpanel, Postgres, Athena, or Google Analytics)
 - AWS S3 bucket and access keys that allow writing (for image/file uploads)
-- An email provider (Sendgrid, Mailgun, etc.) for sending invites, forgot password emails, etc.
+- An email provider for sending invites, forgot password emails, etc.
 - Google OAuth keys (only if using Google Analytics as a data source)

 Don't want to install, deploy, and maintain Growth Book on your own?
 Let us do it for you at https://www.growthbook.io